2019-Spring-CSC-386/p00-project-1-robert-and-dustin/README.md

 - alarmclock - this is our code for the actual project.
 We are happy with the project so far
 - v1 - this was a basic mockup drawing made in Fritzing.
 - v2 - this is a picture of what we have so far.
 We still need to add the real world clock which we are figuring out how to use.
+- README.md - keeps track of our project, and lays out out plans and ideas
+- designdoc.docx - a google doc that explains our project the pieces to it and how it works

 ## Summary
 *You'll complete this part at the end of the project.*